-The Community Visitor Scheme visits and inspects:
+The Community Visitor Scheme visits and inspects

 - " Mental health treatment centres;

-- " Community mental health facilities;
+- " Community mental health facilities

-- " Emergency departments of hospitals; and
+- " Emergency departments of hospitals;

-- " Disability accommodation services (state-run).
+- " Disability accommodation services;

+- " Supported Residential Facilities: and

+- " Day Options programs.

-Regular visits are conducted to these facilities and anyone can contact the Community Visitor Scheme to request a visit or advocacy support.
+Regular visits are conducted to these facilities &/or anyone can contact the Community Visitor Scheme to request a visit or advocacy support.